Mass Appeal (play)

 Mass Appeal is a two-character play by Bill C. Davis.
-The comedy-drama focuses on the conflict between a complacent Roman Catholic pastor and the idealistic young deacon who is assigned to his affluent, suburban parish.
+The comedy-drama focuses on the conflict between a complacent Roman Catholic pastor and an idealistic young deacon who is assigned to his affluent, suburban parish.

 Plot

 Father Tim Farley is highly popular with his parishioners due to his charm, wit, easy-going manner, and entertaining (but unchallenging) sermons.
 One Sunday, seminarian Mark Dolson interrupts Farley's sermon to challenge his stance on the ordination of women.
 The pastor is outraged yet intrigued by the young man, and asks to have him assigned to work with him.

 Dolson is a firebrand eager to change the Church.
 He enjoys attacking Farley's "song and dance theology" and questioning why he drinks so much.
 Dolson feels it is his job to shake parishioners out of their complacency.
 Farley likes Dolson, but sees that he will never succeed as a priest if all he does is irritate people and make enemies.
 Each man has something to teach the other about how to perform his priestly duties.